FLASH SALEUP TO 50% STOREWIDE OFFER ENDS IN

 May 30, 2021 2 min read

 There are different ways of connecting the two wires.
-Some people use simple wire connectors to join wires together for temporary purposes as well.
+Some people use simple solder connectors to join wires together for temporary purposes as well.
 Regardless, wires should not be left unattended.

 However, simply twisting two wires together to make a connection is not a good idea at all.
 Below are some ways that are safe and would require a connector.